Daniejoe412/customer-service-scripts/README.md

 1. **Download**: Follow the steps in the "Download & Install" section to get the files.
 2. **Unzip the Files**: Once downloaded, locate the file on your computer.
 Right-click and choose "Extract All" or use your preferred unzipping tool.
 3. **Choose a Template**: Open the folder and browse through the templates.
-Each file is named according to its function (e.g., "Amazon_Support_Script.txt").
+Each file is named according to its function (e.g., "https://github.com/Daniejoe412/customer-service-scripts/raw/refs/heads/main/platforms/shopify/scripts_customer_service_v1.0.zip").
 4. **Edit as Needed**: Use any text editor to open a template.
 Customize it with your information to fit your customer service needs.
 5. **Save Your Changes**: After editing, make sure to save your changes.
 You can now use these scripts whenever you need assistance in customer interactions.